Camilo Torres Restrepo: The United Front

 The National Front regime led Camilo Torres in January 1964 to found the Frente Unido del Pueblo; a movement in opposition to the coalition of the traditional parties.
 Torres went to the home of Marroquín and his partner María Arango to seek contacts with the Communist Party.
 A meeting with the goal to create a political platform was held, with the participation of the MOEC, the MRL Youth, the JUCO and some student groups from the Universidad de los Andes.
 However, the hierarchs of the Colombian Church sought to make Torres travel to Leuven, with the ESAP offering to cover the travel costs.
 However, a meeting in homage to Torres held by the students of the National University dissuaded Torres from travelling.
 Although Torres was not yet politically active and had no clear political discourse, he was already quite popular.

 Torres sought to bring together all the opposition of the time (Anapo, MRL and Colombian Communist Party); however, he didn't declare himself a Marxist due to the atheism of the ideology, but related several points to Catholicism itself instead.
-In June 1965, at his request, Torres was reduced to the lay state by his ecclesiastical superior, Cardinal Concha; at the same time he was removed from his post at ESAP and once again had disagreements with Concha, who offered him and his coadjutor bishop Rubén Isaza the post of director of sociology department in the Archbishopric of Bogotá with the mediation of the then priest Ernesto Umaña de Brigard.
+In June 1965, at his request, Torres was reduced to the lay state by his ecclesiastical superior, Cardinal Concha; at the same time he was removed from his post at ESAP and once again had disagreements with Concha, who offered him and his coadjutor bishop Rubén Isaza the post of director of sociology department in the Archdiocese of Bogotá with the mediation of then-priest Ernesto Umaña de Brigard.
 Torres turned down the offer, seeing that the position was to prevent him from intervening in politics as well as presenting the socio-political platform in Medellín, which was the reason why he had previously been removed from his position at the ESAP.

 Concha argued that the platform went against Catholic ideals and that priests should be apolitical in order to dissociate themselves from Catholicism's ambiguous and traditional relationship with the Conservative Party.
 Torres met with Concha, who vehemently opposed Torres' entry into politics.
 Umaña then met with Torres and offered him an ecclesiastical post, but Torres requested a dispensation so that he could devote himself to politics and avoid problems with the ecclesiastical authority.
 Torres gave his last Mass on 27 June 1965 in the Church of San Diego in Bogotá.
 Torres then travelled to Lima, returning to Bogotá on 3 July to be received by his mother and a crowd of young people.

-According to Torres' mother, before his laicization, Camilo had been visited by some politicians and was told that, if he wrote to Rome that he would lead his flock to the existing political parties and away from the Guerilla movement, he would become a Cardinal.
-He rejected by saying "I'm not for sale, amigos."
+According to Torres' mother, before his laicization, Camilo had been visited by some politicians and was told that, if he wrote to Rome that he would lead his flock to the existing political parties and away from the guerilla movement, he would become a cardinal.
+He rejected by saying "I'm not for sale, friends."